ogaml/ogaml.github.io/_modules/ogamlgraphics/vertexmap.md

 ---
-modulename: VertexArray
+modulename: VertexMap
 prefix: OgamlGraphics
-abstract: High-level wrapper around OpenGL vertex arrays
+abstract: Customisable, high-level vertex arrays
 ---

 This modules provides a high-level and safe access to openGL vertex arrays.
-Vertex arrays are used to store vertices on the GPU and can be used to render 3D models.
+ Vertex maps are less safe and optimized than vertex arrays, but can store any kind of data (especially integers).
+ You should use the module VertexArray when possible.
 {% capture listing %}
 exception Invalid_source of string
 {% endcapture %}
 {% capture description %}
-Raised when trying to rebuild a vertex array from an invalid source
+Raised when trying to rebuild a vertex map from an invalid source
 {% endcapture %}

 {% include docelem.html listing=listing description=description  %}